-- CLOTHING: any beginner, intermediate or advance level sewn garment.
-Note the general guidelines for each entry.
-Pieces of a coordinated outfit should be entered as one entry. - CLOTHING ACCESSORIES, SEWN an item created by the exhibitor, which has a decorative and/or functional purpose (such as a hat, belt, etc.). - 438 HISTORICALLY ACCURATE CLOTHING, SEWN -clothing made using materials and construction techniques appropriate period of clothing.
-Exhibit does not have to use the exact fabric or technique but there should be evidence of effort. - COSTUMES made using materials and construction techniques appropriate for the costume design and use.
-For example if the costume is to be worn only once in a school play, the "look" of it from a distance will be more important than neat sewing. - 440 RECYCLED GARMENTS OR NON-CLOTHING, SEWN including remodeled or renovated garments or remodeled or renovated items that are not clothing, like jeans turned into grocery/all-purpose bags, t-shirts turned into a purse, towels turned into a dog toy, etc. (Must include a before picture with the entry). - NON-CLOTHING, SEWN (examples include) purses, tote bags, backpacks, outdoor equipment, horse articles such as saddle pad, cooling sheet, recreational items such as kites or toys. (reference: 4-H Curriculum Simple Gifts and The Flight Fabric Connection) - WEARABLE OR NON-WEARABLE ITEMS DESIGNED AND CONSTRUCTED BY EXHIBITOR.
+- RECYCLED GARMENTS OR NON-CLOTHING, SEWN including remodeled or renovated garments or remodeled or renovated items that are not clothing, like jeans turned into grocery/all-purpose bags, t-shirts turned into a purse, towels turned into a dog toy, etc. (Must include a before picture with the entry). - NON-CLOTHING, SEWN (examples include) purses, tote bags, backpacks, outdoor equipment, horse articles such as saddle pad, cooling sheet, recreational items such as kites or toys. (reference: 4-H Curriculum Simple Gifts and The Flight Fabric Connection) - WEARABLE OR NON-WEARABLE ITEMS DESIGNED AND CONSTRUCTED BY EXHIBITOR.
 Original pattern design.
 Designs may be made by hand, by computer or combinations/design alterations of purchased patterns.
 Include pattern and description. - PURCHASED GARMENT entries in this class should reflect wise consumer decision-making.
 Garment/outfit must be accompanied by an 8 1⁄2 x 11" information notebook.
-The notebook must include the following (1) color photo of entrant wearing garment or outfit label photo with name, county and color of complexion, hair and eyes; (2) cost of garment include price tags or information, itemized comparison of cost to make garment consider cost of fabric, notions, pattern, labor, etc. (3) story that describes: a) why garment was purchased; b) how it fits into wardrobe; c) fabric structure, fiber content and care; d) simple accessories selected; and e) activities for which garment will be worn.
-For reference see the 4-H Curriculum Clothing Decisions.

-OPEN CLASS - Textile & Clothing: is an option for exhibits that fall outside the categories described above.
+The notebook must include the following (1) color photo of entrant wearing garment or outfit label photo with name, county and color of complexion, hair and eyes; (2) cost of garment include price tags or information, itemized comparison of cost to make garment consider cost of fabric, notions, pattern, labor, etc. (3) story that describes: a) why garment was purchased; b) how - it fits into wardrobe; c) fabric structure, fiber content and care; d) simple accessories selected; and e) activities for which garment will be worn.
+For reference see the 4-H Curriculum Clothing Decisions. - OPEN CLASS Textile & Clothing: is an option for exhibits that fall outside the categories described above.

-CLOTHING REVUE THURSDAY, @ 5:00 P.M.
+CLOTHING REVUE - THURSDAY, @ 5:00 P.M.

-CLOTHING REVUE - To include one garment or ensemble modeled from classes #435-444.
+445 CLOTHING REVUE - To include one garment or ensemble modeled from classes #435-444.
 Commentary is required.
 Pre-sign up with the 4-H office is requested by June 20th.
-Call 391-2660 and ask for Becky or Jackie.
+Call the 4-H office at 391-2660.